Uploaded image for project: 'JDK'

 Programming without identity

 Trillions of Java objects are created every day, each one bearing a unique identity.
 We believe the time has come to let Java developers choose which objects in the program need identity, and which do not.
-A class like LocalDate that represents domain values could opt out of identity, so that it would be impossible to distinguish between two LocalDate objects representing the date 1996-01-23, just as it is impossible to distinguish between two int values representing the number 4.
+An immutable class like LocalDate that represents domain values could opt out of identity, so that it would be impossible to distinguish between two LocalDate objects representing the date 1996-01-23, just as it is impossible to distinguish between two int values representing the number 4.

 By opting out of identity, developers are opting in to a programming model that provides the best of both worlds: the abstraction of classes with the simplicity and performance benefits of primitives.